carloseduardoxp/carloseduardoxp.github.io/_pages/industry.md

 - Core Business: Software Outsourcing for Algar Telecom (telecommunications operator)
-- Work: Mantain the SGP system, correcting bugs and perform new customizations.
-SGP is a online mobile recharge system, with many partners as banks and supermarkets.
-I also develop a Java systems from scratch for Algar Telecom
+- Work: Maintain the SGP system, correcting bugs and perform new customizations.
+SGP is a online mobile recharge system using ISO 8583, with many partners as banks and supermarkets.
+I also develop a Java systems (Status Report and Access Control) from scratch for Algar Telecom
 - Main Technologies: Java, Java EE (JSF, JPA), Oracle, Web Services SOAP.

 ---